ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan.rst

 The tools are designed to make it impossible to overcount code coverage.
 This is done by ``symbol-report`` using information from the compiler to ensure all the functions from the certified subset are being considered for code coverage.

-``blanket`` is build on top of the Rust library called ``llvm-profparser``.
+``blanket`` is built on top of the Rust library called ``llvm-profparser``.
 This library is developed by the ``cargo-tarpaulin`` project, which is widely used to measure code coverage for Rust projects.

 Failure modes
 '''''''''''''